 I’m very disappointed by the PBS decision to delist Primoteston, as it is an excellent treatment option for many.
 However there are some potential alternatives so do have a chat to your doctor about your options.

-Dr Fiona Bisshop specialises in LGBTI health and works at Holdsworth House Medical Brisbane.
-To make an appointment, call (07) 3894 0794 or visit the website here.
+Dr Fiona Bisshop specialises in LGBTI health.
 She wants to hear from you!
 Send your health question to firstname.lastname@example.org and she’ll pick the best ones to answer in each issue of QNews Magazine. #AskDocQ is completely anonymous.
 No identifying information will be printed in the Doc’s reply, and your personal information stays with the Doc.
 And at QNews Magazine, we’ll start collating all the Doc’s answers.